-The National German Adviser, ILEP and the Goethe-Institut expect to be able to award several scholarships in 2017/18 for New Zealand Year 12 students studying German.
+The National German Adviser, Future Learning Solutions - Centre for Languages and the Goethe-Institut expect to be able to award several scholarships for New Zealand Year 12 students studying German.
 It involves a selection process and interviews by the National German Adviser in Term 2.
 Finalists will be invited to an immersive final selection weekend in Wellington.

 Teachers, please nominate your top students.
 To increase your students’ chance of success, please encourage them to apply for both scholarships.